Ana Fernández / SEO

 Not all keywords work the same way.
 Here are some basic types:

-Short and broad keywords, such as slippers Or accounting software.
-They have a lot of volume, but also a lot of competition and less specific intention.
+Short and broad keywords, such as sneakers or accounting software.
+They have high volume but also high competition and less specific intent.

 Long-tail or specific

-Longer, more detailed phrases, such as Women's Asphalt Running Shoes Or accounting software for small NGOs.
-Lower volume, but greater accuracy and conversion.
+Longer and more detailed phrases, such as women's road running shoes or accounting software for small NGOs.
+Lower volume, but higher precision and conversion.

 Transactional keywords

-Related to purchase intent, such as Buy Canon SLR camera Or Best WordPress Hosting 2025.
+Related to purchase intent, such as buy Canon DSLR camera or best WordPress hosting 2025.

 Informational keywords

-Related to questions or learning, such as How to choose a reflex camera Or What is a CRM.
+Related to questions or learning, such as how to choose a DSLR camera or what is a CRM.

 How to choose the right keywords?

-Choosing the right keywords is much more than searching for high-volume terms.
-It's understanding how your audience thinks and seeks.
-A good keyword strategy starts with empathy and ends with precision.
+Choosing the right keywords is about much more than looking for high-volume terms.
+It is about understanding how your audience thinks and how they search.
+A good keyword strategy begins with empathy and ends with precision.

 1. Think about your audience, not Google

-It all starts with a simple question: What does your ideal customer need to solve?
+It all starts with a simple question: What does your ideal client need to solve?

-Identify what problems you face, what questions you have, how you describe your needs and what language you use.
-This allows you to build a list of terms that reflect real searches with specific intent.
+Identify the problems they face, the doubts they have, how they describe their needs, and what language they use.
+This allows you to build a list of terms that reflect real searches with concrete intent.

 2. Use research tools (but don't stop there)

-Tools such as Google Keyword Planner, Answer the Public, Ubersuggest, Ahrefs or SEMrush are useful for finding opportunities, estimating volumes and analyzing the competition.
-But data alone isn't enough: they must be interpreted from the user's behavior, not just from the metric point of view.
+Tools like Google Keyword Planner, Answer the Public, Ubersuggest, Ahrefs, or SEMrush are useful for finding opportunities, estimating volumes, and analyzing competition.
+But data alone is not enough: it must be interpreted from the user's behavior, not just from the metric.

-3. Find balance between volume, intention and competence
+3. Find a balance between volume, intent, and competition

-Don't just go after popular keywords.
-Often, terms with lower volume have greater specificity and clear business intent.
-That combination, low competition and high value, is where efforts pay best.
+Don't just chase popular keywords.
+Often, terms with lower volume have greater specificity and clear commercial intent.
+That combination—low competition and high value—is where efforts yield the best results.

 4. Prioritize relevance over quantity

-It is better to position yourself for a specific search with high conversion rates than to appear in a generic keyword that brings irrelevant traffic.
+It is preferable to rank for a specific search with high conversion rates than to appear for a generic keyword that brings irrelevant traffic.

-Relevance equals efficiency: you attract those who really need what you offer.
+Relevance equals efficiency: you attract those who truly need what you offer.

-5. Think in semantic terms, not just exact terms
+5. Think in semantic terms, not just exact ones

-Today, search engines work with language models based on neural networks, which means they understand context and intent, not just the exact matching of words.
+Today, search engines work with language models based on neural networks, which means they understand context and intent, not just exact word matching.

-• Include Natural Variations and related to a keyword.
+• Include natural and related variations of a keyword.

-• Think about Thematic Clusters, not in isolated terms.
+• Think in topic clusters, not isolated terms.

-• Create content that solves the Question behind the search, don't just repeat the exact keyword.
+• Create content that answers the question behind the search, rather than just repeating the exact keyword.

 6. Design your keywords as if they were prompts

-With the advent of tools such as ChatGPT, digital users have learned to search in a more conversational, specific and consultative way.
+With the arrival of tools like ChatGPT, the digital user has learned to search in a more conversational, specific, and consultative way.

-This habit is also transferred to search engines: now they use longer, clearer queries aimed at detailed answers.
+This habit also transfers to search engines: longer, clearer queries oriented toward detailed answers are now used.

-• Don't just think of business phrases, think of real queries: “how to automate reports for clients in a small agency”, for example, has more value than “reporting tool”.
+• Don't just think about commercial phrases, think about real queries: "how to automate client reports in a small agency", for example, has more value than "reporting tool".

-• It is committed to keywords that respond to the logic of the modern user: hypercontextualization, direct solution and natural language.
+• Bet on keywords that respond to the logic of the modern user: hyper-contextualization, direct solution, and natural language.

-• Explore how the questions are connected: if someone is searching “best platform for online courses”, you will probably also be interested “how to create a virtual academy without knowing how to program”.
+• Explore how questions connect: if someone searches for "best platform for online courses", they are likely also interested in "how to create a virtual academy without knowing how to code".

-Choosing the right keywords today is an exercise in human understanding, not just technical.
-It requires understanding what the user wants to know, how they express it, and how your content can be inserted in a natural and useful way in that search.
+Choosing the right keywords today is an exercise in human understanding, not just technical skill.
+It requires understanding what the user wants to know, how they express it, and how your content can naturally and usefully insert itself into that search.

 SEO and keywords: an inseparable relationship